greberr09/datavis_homework/module1_challenge/Readme.txt

 All of the six worksheets are in one Excel workbook.
 The answers to the two questions that required a written response are in a separate Word document

-When making selections of countries and subcategories in the pivot tables, you may have to click inside the associated chart to display the new selections.
+When making selections of filters in the pivot tables, you may have to click inside the associated chart to display the new selections.